tobiasworkstech/mla/DIRECTORY_ANALYSIS.md

 2. Find all C/C++ files recursively
 3. Read each file from disk
 4. Parse with memory parser
-5. Analyze with Claude AI
+5. Analyze with Ollama AI
 6. Return combined results

 ---